 - Electric storage: $500 – $1,000

 - Gas instantaneous: $300 – $2,000

 While solar hot water systems are expensive to purchase, they are much cheaper to run than gas or electric storage hot water systems.
 The exact amount it costs to run a hot water system varies wildly depending on your location, climate and energy tariff.
-With that said, an average household with a solar hot water system and moderate weather should see at least a 50%-75% reduction in their water heating bill compared to a storage hot water system.
+With that said, an average household with a solar hot water system and moderate weather should save at least a 50 per cent to 75 per cent on their water heating bill compared to a storage hot water system.

 Electric storage vs solar hot water case study: